wp-plugins/edd-hide-download/readme.txt

 It allows you to:

-1. Hide a download so it doesn't appear on the custom post type archive page or anywhere where the [downloads] shortcode is being used.
+1. Hide a download so it doesn't appear on the custom post type archive page, anywhere where the [downloads] shortcode is being used, or any custom query on a page template
 1. Prevent direct access to the download.
-The browser will redirec the user to the site's homepage.
+The browser will redirect the user to the site's homepage.

 This plugin is extremely useful in the following situations: